DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Experiments

 \section{Experiments}

-We evaluate the proposed depth synthesis method on multiple downstream tasks, including depth enhancement, semantic segmentation, and normal estimation.
-Our goal is to have a comprehensive understanding of the capability of our method to learn the noise exhibited in the real depth (depth enhancement) while being able to transfer for both high-level (semantic segmentation) and low-level (surface normal) geometric reasonings.
+We evaluate the proposed depth synthesis method on multiple downstream tasks, including depth enhancement, normal estimation, pose estimation, grasping, and semantic segmentation.
+Our goal is to have a comprehensive understanding of the capability of our method to learn the noise exhibited in the real-world depth scans by checking the performance of the task-specific networks trained using the synthesized depth on real-world geometric reasoning tasks.

-After training the depth synthesis, we transform the synthetic depth maps to synthesized (noisy) ones in a task agnostic manner.
-We then perform evaluations on each downstream task in two stages: 1) train a task-specific network using only the labels from the synthetic domain, and test the network directly on a validation set from the real domain; 2) fine-tune the previously trained task-specific networks using a small portion of the annotations from the real domain, and then test on the same real validation set as in 1).
-In stage one, we like to check how the synthesized depth maps mimic the real ones.
-In the second stage, we check the transferability of the pre-trained weights in terms of reducing the number of real annotations.
+Specifically, the clean synthetic depth maps are first transformed into noisy realistic ones in a task-agnostic manner.
+We then perform evaluations on each downstream task in three settings: 1) train a task-specific network using only the labels from the synthetic domain, and test the network directly on a test set from the real domain; 2) apply task-specific domain adaptation methods, e.g., \cite{hoffman2018cycada,ganin2015unsupervised,you2019universal} using depth from the synthetic and real domains, then test on the real validation set as in 1).
+3) fine-tune the previously trained task-specific networks using a small portion of the annotations from the real domain, and then test on the same real test set as in 1).
+In the first setting, we like to check how the synthesized depth maps mimic the real ones.
+In the second, we check whether our synthesis helps to reduce the domain gaps when compared to task-specific domain adaptation methods.
+In the third, we check the usefulness of the weights from the first setting in terms of reducing the number of labels compared to the one supervised with full real annotations.